-Dentists refer to the sulfur byproducts excreted as waste by oral bacteria as “volatile sulfur compounds” (VSC’s).
-And it’s their odor that we detect as bad breath.
+Dentists refer to the foul-smelling sulfur byproducts excreted as waste by oral bacteria as “volatile sulfur compounds” (VSC’s).
+And it’s their presence in the air we exhale that others detect as “bad” breath.

-[The word “volatile” describes the fact that these compounds evaporate (transform into a gas) quickly, even at normal temperatures.
-It’s this property that explains why these compounds are detected so readily by others.]
+[The word “volatile” describes the fact that these compounds evaporate (transform into a gas) quickly, even at normal body temperature.
+It’s this property that explains how these compounds are able to escape our mouth so rapidly and easily.]

-- Skatole - The characteristic smell of human fecal matter.
+- Skatole and Indole – Human fecal matter.

-- Isovaleric Acid - The smell of sweaty feet.
+- Propionic and Isovaleric acid – Sweat and sweaty feet.